5 Tips to Help Improve your Home’s IAQ

 Change your HVAC air filter regularly according to the manufacturers’ instructions.
 Dust and other airborne irritants can get trapped in the air filter.
 As a result, they can contaminate the air.
 Check how dirty your air ducts are, and consider having them cleaned to remove trapped dust.

-Speak to our team at Airmasters Heating & Air Conditioning Inc. for the best IAQ solution to suit your needs.
+Speak to our team at Airmasters AC, Heat, Plumbing & Electrical for the best IAQ solution to suit your needs.
 We offer a range of indoor air quality systems to ensure that your home has clean and healthy air all year round.

 Image provided by Shutterstock